RobertoFreireFerrazPassos/EventSourcing-and-Cqrs/README.md

 <summary style="font-size:14px">Pending Items</summary>
 <p>

+- Implement Endpoint to calculate receipt from order events

-- Add logic to keep order while sending and receiving events via rabbitmq.
-Maybe, add timestamp in event outbox table
+- Verify if it keeps order while sending and receiving events via rabbitmq.

+- Test rabbitmq and receipts out of service

 - It seems that sometimes it does not send event via rabbitmq